Malian passport: Passport cover

 Malian passports are dark brown and have the words "République du Mali" inscribed above the Malian coat of arms in the centre of the cover.
 Beneath this is the word "Passeport" (on ordinary passports).
+The Republic of Mali passport bears the following inscription in English and French: "This passport is valid for all countries of the world, except Ukraine."/"Ce passeport est valable pour tous les pays du monde, sauf l'Ukraine."